 Thank you for coming to my site.
-You can now read the latest blog post, look at other content in the menu on the left, or scroll down for links mentioned on Instagram.
+You can now check out my Mental state examination for August 2018, read the latest blog post, look at other content in the menu on the left, or scroll down for links mentioned on Instagram.

-If you want to contact me, first see the heading Response Times in the column on the left.
+If you want to contact me, first see the heading Response times (scroll down under the menu).

 Sunday 1 April 2018: I had a rare symptom free day: no visual hallucinations, no belief that people are listening to my thoughts or trying to control my thoughts, I even felt relaxed walking amongst the crowds at the Tate Modern gallery.
 Of course, on days like these, I immediately start to think I’m a fraud, a phoney, not mentally ill, I should pull myself together, etc. Apparently, this happens to a lot of people.
 I have one day like this every six months, but I always convince myself that I’m perfectly well.